mcmahonmc/mcmahonmc.github.io/_projects/mercari-dau.md

 # Research Impact

+## DAU Study On Tour

-I shared this report at a product leadership offsite.
+I presented this study so many times that it started to feel a little bit like I was on tour!
+First, I shared this report at a product leadership offsite.
 Managers jotted down questions and ideas as I presented, then grouped them into themes on a whiteboard and used this to drive discussions and decision-making over the coming days.
 Ultimately, 6/10 of the recommendations coming out of this project were prioritized for immediate execution in the upcoming product roadmap.

 > Your delivery was polished and influential; the takeaways you impressed upon the team were the most referenced data for the remainder of the workshop.